1970 Pacific hurricane season

-The 1970 Pacific hurricane season began on May 15, 1970 in the east Pacific, and on June 1, 1970 in the central Pacific.
-It ended on November 30, 1970.
-These dates conventionally delimit the period of time when tropical cyclones form in the eastern Pacific Ocean.
+The 1970 Pacific hurricane season was an active Northern Hemisphere hurricane season, especially during its early months.
+It officially started on May 15, 1970, in the eastern Pacific Ocean (east of 140°W), and on June 1, 1970, in the central Pacific (between 140°W and the International Date Line).
+It ended on November 30, 1970, in both regions.
+These dates conventionally delimit the period of each year when most tropical cyclogenesis occurs in these parts of the Pacific.

 This season had an above average number of storms.
-There were twenty-one tropical cyclones, of which eighteen reached tropical storm strength.
+There were 21 tropical cyclones, of which 18 reached tropical storm strength.
 Four storms became hurricanes, of which none reached major hurricane strength.
 In the central Pacific, one hurricane and one tropical depression formed.
-One of the depressions crossed the dateline to become a typhoon.
+One of the depressions crossed the Date Line to become a typhoon in the western Pacific.

 Systems

 Hurricane Adele

-An area of low pressure lacked strong convection until May 30, when it strengthened into Tropical Depression One-E. On May 31, the storm further intensified into Tropical Storm Adele, the first named storm and Hurricane of the season.
-Adele tracked westward, as it strengthened into a hurricane on June 1.
-It reached its peak intensity later that day.
-As Adele moved west, A hostile environment caused it to weaken into a Tropical Storm.
+An area of low pressure lacked strong convection until May 30, when it strengthened into Tropical Depression One-E. On May 31, the system further intensified into Tropical Storm Adele, the first named storm of the season.
+As Adele tracked westward, it strengthened into a hurricane on June 1 and reached its peak intensity soon afterward.
+As Adele moved west, a hostile environment caused it to weaken into a tropical storm.
 Adele further weakened, and it was downgraded into a depression on June 7.
-It was degenerated into an open trough, and it dissipated on June 7.
+It degenerated into an open trough later that day.

-Despite that it remained away from any land masses, Adele was retired after this season for unknown reasons.